mmcc-xx/BirdCAGE/README.md

 # Newest stuff
 (listed newest first)
+- Prettied up the daily summary and weekly report and added a monthly report
 - Added a Weekly report.
 Lemme know how you like it.
 I plan to add monthly and annual, as well as specific bird species reports.
 - MQTT support, with MP3s optionally included.
 Specify your MQTT server, port, etc. in Preferences and restart the app.
 The topic structure is BirdCAGE/(log, record, or alert)/(stream name).
 The payload is a JSON doc with the pertinent information about